mpartel/AtomicIncrementTest/README.markdown

 ## Results ##

 The custom implementation is consistently 4-6 times faster with 4 threads doing 1 million increments each.
 The JIT is, I believe, properly warmed up for both.
+Both implementations are (unsurprisingly) hundreds of times slower in this test than a non-atomic increment on a `long[]`.

 There is a (I believe minor) caveat: the benchmark currently only tests arrays of size 1.